workshopper/learnyoureact/exercises/components/problem.en.md

 module.exports = TodoBox;
 ```

-Write JSX syntax what outputs HTML below at two commentouts "Write code here" of the above code.
+Implement the missing code above using JSX notation to output the HTML below.
-You don't have to change server-side code.
+Note, you don't have to change server-side code.

 ```
 <div class = "todoList">